Care Goods and Points|How Cashback Works and a Buying Style That Curbs Ongoing Costs

 Care goods like adult diapers, urine pads, care food, thickeners, and cleansing wipes are a category where restocking continues for years.
 Many are heavy and bulky, so bulk-buying by mail order is handy, and routing orders via a point site earns cashback little by little.
 Each cashback is small, but precisely because the spending continues, the gap from routing and payment cashback adds up greatly over the long run.

 That said, what matters most here is choosing goods that fit the person's condition.
 Diaper size/type, care-food form, and selecting assistive devices are not decided by cashback size.
-This guide organizes, with health and safety as the top priority, which items and how points work for care goods, the bulk-buy/subscription thinking that curbs ongoing costs, splitting between drugstores and mail order, and what to consult a care manager about for assistive devices and long-term care insurance.
+This guide organizes, with health and safety as the top priority, which items and how points work for care goods, the bulk-buy/subscription thinking that curbs ongoing costs, splitting between drugstores and mail order, the basics of long-term care insurance and assistive-device programs, and what to consult a care manager about for assistive devices and long-term care insurance.
 For hygiene goods, see the Mask & Hygiene Guide; for drugstores, the Drugstore Guide; and for heavy daily goods, the Online Supermarket Guide.

 Points Work on Mail Order of "Ongoing Consumables"